kadirahq/graphql-utils-js/README.md

 ### Picking Fields Before Resolve

-With this, you can get the field names of the result type, user asked for.
-Based on that, you can filter which fields you need from the DB.
+With this, you can get the field names of the result type based the query.
+With that, you can filter which fields you need to fetch from the DB.

 You can also check fields on nested fields as well.